 If you have any queries, please contact 0191 334 2932 or email email@example.com

 All the material held here is for reference use only.
 Access is available for those using the collections.

 For more information on our collections, please see the Archives and Special Collections guide.

-Opening times (Study Spaces):
+Opening times (Search Room and Study Spaces):